Earley and Woodley

 Earley and Woodley is a constituency of the House of Commons in the UK Parliament.
-Following the completion of the 2023 periodic review of Westminster constituencies, it was first contested at the 2024 general election.
+Following the completion of the 2023 review of Westminster constituencies, it was first contested at the 2024 general election.
 It is represented by Yuan Yang of the Labour Party.
+The constituency is in Berkshire, on the outskirts of Reading.

+Constituency profile

+Earley and Woodley is a suburban constituency located in Berkshire.
+It covers the suburban towns of Earley and Woodley which lie on the outskirts of the large town of Reading.
+It also contains the Reading suburb of Whitley Wood and the outlying villages of Shinfield, Three Mile Cross and Spencers Wood.
+The constituency contains the University of Reading and thus has a large student population.
+There is some deprivation in Whitley Wood, but most of the constituency is highly affluent and falls within the top 10% least-deprived areas in England.
+House prices are high compared to the national average.

+In general, residents of the constituency are young and well-educated.
+They have very high levels of income and are likely to work in professional occupations.
+At the 2021 census, White people made up 70% of the population, with Asians (primarily Indians) forming the largest ethnic minority group at 20%.
+At the local council level, most of the constituency is represented by a mix of Conservative and Liberal Democrat councillors, with some Labour Party councillors in Shinfield and Whitley Wood.
+An estimated 54% of voters in the constituency supported remaining in the European Union in the 2016 referendum compared to 48% nationwide.

 History

-At the time of the 2023 periodic review of Westminster constituencies, there were eight constituencies in the county of Berkshire.
+At the time of the 2023 review of Westminster constituencies, there were eight constituencies in the county of Berkshire.
 Of these constituencies, only three (Reading East, Reading West, and Windsor) were within the permitted electorate range of no fewer than 69,724 electors and no more than 77,062.
 All of the remaining constituencies were above the upper limit.
 The Boundary Commission for England therefore proposed the addition of a ninth constituency within the county.

 Whilst both Reading constituencies could have remained unchanged, the boundary commission instead proposed a reconfiguration to account for the increased electorates of the surrounding constituencies, and to better reflect local ties in the surrounding communities.
 This involved the creation of two new constituencies, Earley and Woodley and Mid Berkshire (renamed Reading West and Mid Berkshire in the final proposals), both with the bulk of their electorate outside the Borough of Reading but including outer wards of the borough, together with a new Reading Central constituency entirely within the borough.

 In June 2023, the Conservatives selected Pauline Jorgensen, the leader of the opposition group on Wokingham Borough Council, as their prospective parliamentary candidate for the seat.
 In December 2023, the Labour Party selected Earley resident Yuan Yang, a Financial Times journalist and social campaigner, as their candidate.
-On 5th February 2024, the Liberal Democrats announced they had selected Tahir Maher, a former Mayor of Earley, as their candidate.
+On 5 February 2024, the Liberal Democrats announced they had selected Tahir Maher, a former Mayor of Earley, as their candidate.